-A few days ago a young lady posted what looked to be a suicide post on social media.
+A few days ago a young lady posted what looked to be a suicide note on social media.
 The beast that is social media mildly exploded, showering her wall with messages of support and love.
 Loved ones and Strangers shared her post in the hopes of that somebody would recognize her, see her somewhere and lend a helping hand.
-An outpouring of support that showed, even in this disconnected world, people could still care.
+An outpouring of support that showed even in this disconnected world, people could still care.

 Unfortunately for him, there would be no intervention and the loneliness would eventually overcome him.
 I cannot imagine the grief that flooded his immediate family.
 In the aftermath of the shock and grief, I sat and listened as my dad and his dad talked about what had just happened.
 In very few words I heard his father and I saw why this loneliness was so deadly.
 “Tu vinaka sara tu ga na yagona…..io…sa ramusu ga na yalona”(His body was fine, but his spirit had broken).
 Sadly, no one knew.
 It makes it even more painful when you realize that someone everybody loved and cared for, had to go through something so dark, all alone.
 Compounding the pain was the fact that a slight change could have altered the path forever.
 The friend who sat with him for the last few hours joking and laughing, oblivious to what was about to happen.
 The neighbor who saw his light on and was going to pop in to see if he had a few bottles to wash down.
 The other neighbor who wanted to borrow the stereo but heard it playing so he decided against it.
 Everyone shared that pain, that anger, and their love for him made it even more painful.
 No one knew that he felt alone.